hank-aa11/renewal-housing-price/README.md

 * `results/fig_coef_hetero.png`
   → Coefficients by low / medium / high long-run renewal-intensity groups with 95% CIs (Figure 3).

-These outputs map directly to the tables and figures referenced in the LaTeX manuscript.

 ---

 ## 6. Mapping Between Code and Paper